When we’re talking communication protocols, a UART, SPI and I2C are the common hardware interfaces people use in microcontroller development.

 - SPI flash is very common, and by using a test clip, SPIDriver makes it convenient to read and write SPI flash in-circuit.
 A short script is all it takes to read or write an Atmel’s flash and SPI LED strips are also easy to hook up to the SPI Driver, You can also be able to control them directly which makes them much more fun!

-- It’s fast enough to smoothly animate long strips and achieve POV effects.
-Short strips can be powered directly by the SPIDriver’s beefy 470 mA built-in supply.
+- Using SPI in this secnario is fast enough to smoothly animate long strips and achieve POV effects.
+Short strips can also be powered directly by the SPIDriver’s beefy 470 mA built-in supply.

 Unfortunately, there is no “best” communication peripheral.
 Each communication peripheral has its own advantages and disadvantages.

 Thus, a user should pick a communication peripheral that suits your project the best.
 For example, you want the fastest communication peripheral, SPI would be the ideal pick.
 On another hand, if a user wants to connect many devices without it being too complex, I2C will be the ideal pick as it can connect up to 127 devices and it is simple to manage.

 In summary, I have compiled all the various advantages/disadvantages and functions of the various communication protocols and compared them so you can easily pick which is the best for your project.
 Do keep in mind that the device, accessory, module or sensor you are using must support the communication protocol as well.